 I’m Shirley and I love cooking.
-Perhaps more than cooking I love it when people eat my food and enjoy it.
+Perhaps more than cooking, I love serving.

 Mummy was German and my dad, Bengali.
-My mother hated cooking, which may have been to her advantage since I grew up in a joint family.
-For those who don’t understand what a ‘joint family’ or to be specific a ‘hindu undivided joint family’ means – it is basically where all the family members from grand parents, to married uncles, unmarried aunts and lived-in maids all live under one roof.
-This also means that there is normally only one kitchen, the joint kitchen for the whole family.
+Mummy hated cooking, which may have been to her advantage since I grew up in an Indian joint family.
+For those who don’t understand the concept of a ‘joint family’, or to be specific a ‘hindu undivided joint family’ .. it is basically where all the family members from grand parents, to married uncles, unmarried aunts including lived-in maids, all live under one roof!
+It is very much like a fish market busy from sun-up to sun down and beyond.
+Such a family also means that there is normally only one kitchen, the joint kitchen for the whole family.

-That brings me nicely to my trailer ‘ura Street Food’ where this is exactly what I try to achieve, all within the scope of a basket full of rules and regulations and the fluctuations in the weather, which by the way does have an impact on my Kati roll dough:) I also showcase some of my own creations.
+That brings me nicely to my catering trailer ‘ura Street Food’ where this is exactly what I tried to achieve, all within the scope of a basket full of rules and regulations and the fluctuations of our wonderful Welsh weather.
+I also showcased some of my own creations.

 See you soon and happy eating